California unemployment: Mom of 3 locked out of legitimate EDD account, forced to send kids away

 EDD finally told Macon she had to verify her identity to unlock the account.

-"So I uploaded my driver's license and utility bill, they said it'll take three or four days," said Macon.
+"So I uploaded my driver's license and utility bill, they said it'll take three or four days," Macon said.

 But a week later, her account was still locked.
 She called the EDD.

+RELATED: EDD mistakenly takes $10,000 from SF man's account in attempt to fight suspected fraud

 Macon uploaded more documents.
-But her account stayed locked, and the rules changed again.
+But her account remained locked, and the requirement changed again.

 Money quickly ran out.